About Us

 201.858.1041

-Mr. Sidhom holds a Bachelor of Science in Accounting, and a Master of Business Administration in Accounting from Wilkes University.
-He is certified with the American Institute of CPAs (AICPA) along with the New York and New Jersey State Boards of Accountancy.
+Mr. Sidhom earned both his Bachelor of Science in Accounting and Master of Business Administration in Accounting from Wilkes University.
+He is licensed through the American Institute of Certified Public Accountants and holds certifications with the New York State Board of Public Accountancy and the New Jersey State Board of Accountancy.

 Looking to learn more?
 Get in touch today.